Early College Credit

 Dual Enrollment: Dual enrollment allows high school students to take college classes, at no additional cost, while they are still enrolled in high school.
 Students must be a part of the listed school district and follow the program's application process to enroll in a Dual Enrollment programs.
 Please visit MDUSD Dual Enrollment to see class offering and schedule.

 Concurrent Enrollment: Concurrent enrollment course such as career academies are open to all high schools from any school district.
 You chose what classes you take, up to 11 units.
 Zero enrollment fees, but student union and materials fees still apply.
 Meet with your high school counselor to discuss which DVC course is the best fit for you.
 Once you have spoken to your counselor, follow the concurrent enrollment registration steps.
+Here is our list of our high school friendly courses for Spring 2026

 Articulation Agreements